arq¶

 Where the items have the following meaning:

-the number of jobs completedj_failed
+- j_completethe number of jobs completed

-the number of jobs currently being performedq_*
+- j_ongoingthe number of jobs currently being performed

-the number of pending jobs in each queue
+- q_*the number of pending jobs in each queue

 Cron Jobs¶